 Whatever season you choose to visit this mountain town, you’ll find opportunities at every corner that you won’t soon forget.

-While some might say the best place to stay in Winter Park is your tent, Winter Park Chateau is a highly-rated hotel in town for when the temperatures are too cold for camping (or for when you just want access to a hot tub)!
+- Winter Park Chateau is a highly-rated hotel in town for when the temperatures are too cold for camping and has an excellent hot tub to relax in after skiing!

 From Anwar of Beyond My Door